 Just because you’re operating solo doesn’t mean you can’t hire an accountant or a bookkeeper to help manage your finances.
 Many solopreneurs hire contractors, especially in the financial management field, to help run their businesses.

 Whether you’ll be hiring some help or managing your finances alone, it’s important to start with solid financial software.
-Xero, Freshbooks and QuickBooks are three of the leading financial management software for businesses.
+Xero, Freshbooks, and QuickBooks are three of the leading financial management software for businesses.
 These programs can help you keep your business expenses organized.
 Never mix your personal and business finances.

 You will also need to keep on top of your business taxes, and a CPA can help you with that.
 You will want to max out all allowable tax deductions, never paying more than you have to.
 That is why having the expert guidance of a CPA can help.
 One of the most important parts of your small business taxes will be filing your Schedule C form.
-This is a common small business tax form used to report income or loss.
+This common small business tax form is used to report income or loss.
 It should be filed along with your form 1040.